globalcitizen/zomia/README.md

 love .
 ```

+Note that love relies on libsdl2, and libsdl2 can be compiled without OpenGL support.
+Love requires that your libsdl2 has OpenGL support.

 ### From source (recommended for masochists, puritans and developers only)

 Zomia relies on quite a few libraries.
 They have all been placed in this repository as `git submodule` entries, so to get the whole thing working all you have to do is: